rhysmoggs/ms4-morgan-and-co/DEPLOYMENT.md

 - Select your support plan - choose free for this project.

+### S3 Setup

-- Go to AWS Management Console, and sign in.
+- Go to AWS Management Console, and Sign In.

 - Go to 'Services' and either use the search bar or find 'S3' in the list of all services.

-- Select 'Buckets' in the left-hand side menu (it may be hidden, so reveal it with the button on left) Click 'Create Bucket' and name it whatever you wish, although it's good practice to name it the same as your heroku app name.
+- Select 'Buckets' in the left-hand side menu (it may be hidden, so reveal it with the button on left) Click 'Create Bucket' and give it the same name as your Heroku app.
 Select the Region closest to you, if it doesn't automatically do so.

 - Follow [this](https://codeinstitute.s3.amazonaws.com/fullstack/AWS%20changes%20sheet.pdf) guide for an updated process.
 Essentially, check 'ACLs enabled' and 'Bucket owner preferred'.

-- Uncheck 'Block all public access', Tick the box with the warning "I acknowledge that the current settings might result in this bucket and the objects within becoming public."
+- Uncheck 'Block all public access', tick the box with the warning "I acknowledge that the current settings might result in this bucket and the objects within becoming public".

 - 'Create Bucket'.